andrelencart/42_Fdf/README.md

-# Fdf
+# 42_fdf

-This project is about creating a simple wireframe model representation of a 3D land- scape by linking various points (x, y, z) thanks to line segments (edges).
+**Fdf** is a simple wireframe model representation of a 3D landscape by linking points (x, y, z) with line segments.

+## Features

+- 3D wireframe rendering
+- Customizable colors
+- Fast and lightweight